- Home

 2. Flying remote-controlled model aircraft

 Have you always wanted to take to the skies?
-If so, why wait any longer when you can get airborne with this unconventional hobby?
-Remote-controlled model aircraft (including planes and helicopters) are small, unmanned aircraft that are flown recreationally by people all over the UK.
+If so, why wait when you can get airborne with this unconventional hobby?
+Remote-controlled model aircraft are small, unmanned planes and helicopters that are flown recreationally by people all over the UK.

 Flying model aircraft involves some skill and artistry, but it’s plenty of fun too – and can be a good way to get outdoors.
 Plus, because some model aircraft enthusiasts choose to build their own, it’s also a chance to develop your craftsmanship and engineering skills.